Vowel vs. Zoom: What are the key differences?

 Studies have shown how much people dislike ineffective meetings, not the act of meeting itself.
 Bad meetings don’t just suck when we’re in them; they’ve been shown to cast a productivity shadow after.

 The biggest difference between Zoom and Vowel?
-Zoom is video conferencing software, while Vowel is a productivity tool that gives your remote team collaboration superpowers (because great meetings require more than a camera and microphone).
+Zoom is video conferencing software, while Vowel is a tool that streamlines your entire meeting workflow (because great meetings require more than a camera and microphone).
+Case in point:

 Get more value out of your team’s time together and build up an awesome repository of meeting knowledge!
 All while being more accessible to asynchronous work styles and distributed teammates.